Geometric description of C-vectors and real L\"osungen: Main Theorem

 \section{Main Theorem}

 In this section, we define the elements $s_i^\bw \in \mathcal A$ and the vectors $\lambda_i^\bw$ to present the main theorem of this paper precisely.
-This will manifest how the reflections $r_i^\bw$ arise in relation to the $c$-vectors.
 The key idea is that we make the formulae \eqref{formulae} inductively hold for each mutation sequence $\bw$.
-The process shows that there is a unique term in $s_i^\bw$ that survives mod $2 \mathcal A$ without regard to the choice of an ordering $\prec$.
+This process shows that there is a unique term in $s_i^\bw$ that survives mod $2 \mathcal A$ without regard to the choice of an ordering $\prec$.
+More precisely, we prove $s_i^\bw \equiv r_i^\bw$ (mod $2 \mathcal A$).
+When $B$ is acyclic, the $c$-vectors $c_i^\bw$ are the reflection vectors of $\pi(r_i^\bw)$ as shown in \cite{ST} with the linear ordering $\prec$ defined by $i \prec j$ if and only if $b_{ij}<0$.
+However, for general $B$, it is not true any more and comparing $r_i^\bw$ with $s_i^\bw$ will help us understand how the reflections $r_i^\bw$ arise in relation to the $c$-vectors $c_i^\bw$ as it will be shown as a part of the main theorem that $c_i^\bw=\lambda_i^\bw$.

 Throughout this section, assume that $B=[b_{ij}]$ is a skew-symmetrizable matrix.
 Fix a linear ordering $\prec$ on $\mathcal I$ to obtain its associated GIM $A=[a_{ij}]$ from \eqref{eqn-gim}.

 \begin{LExa} {\it As a running example in this section, we consider the skew-symmetrizable matrix